MUNICH and The BAVARIAN REGION, GERMANY 9 Days

 This itinerary visits Munich, Dachau concentration camp, Neuschwanstein Castle and the Bavarian towns of Rothenburg ob der Tauber, Bamberg and Nuremberg.

-Munich - home of Oktoberfest, is the perfect base for exploring southern Germany.
-It is the third-largest city in Germany, after Berlin and Hamburg.
-With its mix of historical landmarks, cultural treasures, and natural beauty, Munich captivates visitors with its unique blend of tradition and modernity.
+Munich, known for Oktoberfest, is a great starting point to explore southern Germany.
+It is Germany’s third-largest city after Berlin and Hamburg.
+With its mix of historic sites, culture, and nature, Munich attracts visitors with its blend of old and new.

 DAY 1